loftkun/copy-github-feeds/README.md

 ## What's this?

-This is a browser extension for Edge and Chrome that allows you to copy Github feed links ( relase, issues ) from the right-click menu to the clipboard.
+This is a browser extension for Edge and Chrome that allows you to copy Github feed links ( release, issues ) from the right-click menu to the clipboard.

 ![](./screenshot-01.png)